segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/formsort/index.md

 1. From your Segment UI’s Sources page click on “Add Source”.
 2. Search for “Formsort” within the Sources Catalog and confirm by clicking “Connect”.
 3. Give the source a nickname and follow the set up flow to “Add Source”.
 The nickname is a label used in the Segment interface, and Segment creates a related schema name which you query against in your warehouse.
-The nickname can be whatever you like, but we recommend sticking to something that reflects the source itself and distinguishes amongst your environments (Eg. formsort-prod or formsort-dev).
+The nickname can be whatever you like, but Segment recommends sticking to something that reflects the source itself and distinguishes amongst your environments (Eg. formsort-prod or formsort-dev).
 4. Copy the Write key from the Segment UI and log in to your Formsort workspace - navigate to **Flows** > **Integrations** > **Segment** and paste the key.
 5. You can choose what events will be emitted by responders and change other settings.
 6. Press **Save** to connect.